Today, we will learn how to implement Floating Action Button (FAB) APIs in Jetpack Compose.

 onClick – The onClick event on the floating action button.

-modifier – The optional modifier.
+modifier – The optional modifier to change the layout.

-interactionSource – The MutableInteractionSource.
+interactionSource – The MutableInteractionSource for observing the interactions.

 shape – The shape of this FAB.